What It Means to Be a C.A.R.E. Champion

 A Knight Commission C.A.R.E.
 Champion is a designation that can be earned by a Division I athletics conference when it fully implements all the C.A.R.E.
 Model requirements, which prioritize the education and well-being of college athletes while integrating education-based principles in financial incentives and athletics spending.

 The C.A.R.E.
-Model (Connecting Athletics Revenues with the Educational Model of College Sports) was created to assist conferences and national entities in bolstering accountability and ensure that both the distribution and spending of shared athletics revenue prioritize supporting college athletes’ education, health, safety, well-being, equity, and opportunity.
-This holistic model supports the educational mission and includes four universal principles and requirements:
+Model (Connecting Athletics Revenues with the Educational Model of College Sports) was developed by the Knight Commission to assist conferences and national entities in bolstering accountability and to ensure that both the distribution and spending of shared athletics revenue prioritize college athletes’ education, health, safety, well-being, equity, and opportunity.
+This holistic model supports the educational mission of college sports and includes four principles and requirements:

 1. Transparency